-My name is Michael and I’ve been hooked on building stuff ever since I discovered that potato cannons could launch rotten vegetables halfway across a residential neighborhood.
+My name is Michael and I’ve been hooked on building stuff ever since I discovered that potato cannons could launch rotten vegetables halfway across a suburban neighborhood.
 Lucky for me people will pay you to do that sort of thing (the design & build part, not the public endangerment part), so a degree in mechanical engineering seemed like a good fit.

 That Blaster’s got nothin’ on these guns.

 The blog theme is named after Buzz, our rescued mini-schnauzer child who serves the role of staving off my wife’s desire for a real baby boy a little longer (GOOD dog!).
 (UPDATE: You’ve failed me Buzz!)